Szoboszlai: The Robin to Haaland's Batman at Salzburg | Goal.com

 Having two such players.

-That is the position RB Salzburg find themselves in, because while the footballing world has already fallen in love with Erling Braut Haaland, Dominik Szoboszlai has been quietly impressing alongside the Norwegian.
+That is the position Red Bull Salzburg find themselves in, because while the footballing world has already fallen in love with Erling Braut Haaland, Dominik Szoboszlai has been quietly impressing alongside the Norwegian.

 The Robin to Haaland’s Batman, playmaker Szoboszlai is far smaller in stature than his imposing team-mate, but their relationship within the final third has been key to Salzburg’s dominance domestically so far this season, as well as playing a key factor in them being well in the running for a place in the Champions League knockout stages as they prepare to face Napoli on Tuesday.